-Reporting student wellbeing concerns to Child FIRST/Orange Door
+Reporting student wellbeing concerns to Orange Door

-At Lyndhurst Primary School we also encourage staff to make a referral to Child FIRST/Orange Door when they have significant concern for a child's wellbeing.
-For more information about making a referral to Child FIRST/Child FIRST see the Policy and Advisory Library: Protecting Children - Reporting and Other Legal Obligations.
+At LPS we also encourage staff to report significant student wellbeing concerns to APs/MHWL where a referral to Orange Door may be required.
+For more information about making a referral to Orange Door see the Policy and Advisory Library: Protecting Children - Reporting and Other Legal Obligations.